Cirkit Designer Logo

 Introduction

-The DC-DC 3.7..5V 12/5/8/9V BS02 is a versatile DC-DC converter designed to step up or step down voltage levels efficiently.
-It is commonly used to convert a 3.7V input (e.g., from a lithium-ion battery) to various output voltages such as 12V, 5V, 8V, or 9V.
-This makes it ideal for powering a wide range of electronic devices, including microcontrollers, sensors, and small appliances.
+The DC-DC 3.7..5V 12/5/8/9V BS02 is a versatile voltage converter designed to step up or step down input voltage levels.
+It is commonly used to convert a 3.7V input (e.g., from a lithium-ion battery) to fixed output voltages of 5V, 8V, 9V, or 12V.
+This component is ideal for powering a wide range of electronic devices, including microcontrollers, sensors, and small appliances, where stable voltage is critical.

 Use Cirkit Designer to design, explore, and prototype these projects online.
 Some projects support real-time simulation.
 Click "Open Project" to start designing instantly!